Ramazan774/SpecFlow-Test-Generator/README.md

 # Reqnroll Recorder

-A powerful Chrome Extension that records your browser interactions and automatically generates production-ready **Reqnroll (Gherkin)** feature files and **Selenium C#** step definitions.
+A powerful browser Extension that records your Chrome and Firefox browser interactions and automatically generates production-ready **Reqnroll (Gherkin)** feature files and **Selenium C#** step definitions.

 Features